 However, if you are having issues with your card, bring your card to Student Accounts and we will troubleshoot.

 Usually, students are allowed to change their meal plans based on their status of their residency requirement.
 However, due to COVID-19, the meal plans are structured in a different way than they are during a typical academic year.
-For this academic year, all resident students are assigned the plan they are required to be on.
+Meal plans for the 2021-2022 academic year are not yet set, so we do not have the structure for these plans at this time.

 If it won't let you waive based on your responses after speaking with your health insurance provider, your health insurance does not meet the requirements of the Commonwealth of Massachusetts.
 In this case, you will have to enroll in the student health insurance program.